What you need to know in the first few days...

 Get in touch with the IT team.

-If you'll be coming on to campus, then you'll be interested in finding out about the Library buildings too (open 24/7 during term time).
+If you'll be coming on to campus, you'll be interested in finding out about the Library buildings too (open 24/7 during term time).
 There's also lots of guidance about off-campus access.

 Please email the timetabling team if you have any questions: timetabling@keele.ac.uk.

 Starting university is an exciting time, with lots of things to get your head around.
-Please don't be hard on yourself if things don't go quite to plan.
+Please don't be hard on yourself if things don't quite go to plan.
 It’s important to take time for yourself during these busy first few weeks and throughout your time at Keele.
 Think about your welfare and wellbeing and get in touch with Student Services if you need any advice or support.

-Additional materials on ‘An Introduction to Academic Essays’ and ‘How to avoid Plagiarism and Academic Misconduct’ will be provided at the end of these sessions to help you to prepare for your studies here at Keele.
+Additional materials on ‘An Introduction to Academic Essays’ and ‘How to avoid Plagiarism and Academic Misconduct’ will be provided at the end of these sessions to help you prepare for your studies at Keele.